 Three great financing options for solopreneurs

 Regardless of whether or not you’re running your business on your own, we’d recommend forming a freelance LLC.
-It’s a little paperwork that’ll not only protect you in case of any business legal trouble, but also make you eligible to apply for better financing.
+It’s a little paperwork that’ll not only protect you in case of any business legal trouble, but also make you eligible to apply for better financing as you become a solopreneur.

-- Get a business credit card.
 Solopreneurs, too, can reap the benefits of business credit cards.
-Since you might not be as concerned with huge purchases, you’ll especially want to pay attention to the cash back rewards cards, which can not only give you purchasing power, but also put money back into your pocket as a freelancer.
+Since you might not be as concerned with huge purchases, you’ll especially want to pay attention to the cash back rewards cards, which can not only give you purchasing power, but also put money back into your business bank account as a freelancer.

-Whether you’re an entrepreneur, a solopreneur, or just taking notes for the future, the biggest takeaway here is that you have options.
-You can get your startup off the ground and growing—you just might need to rethink what financing looks like today.
+Whether you’re an entrepreneur, a solopreneur, or just taking notes for the future, the biggest takeaway here is that you have options when financing your own business.
+You can get your startup and business idea off the ground and growing—you just might need to rethink what financing looks like today.